(Courtesy of Fabian Cepeda)

 As noted above, Laverne Patsy McCartney was born November 27, 1927 in Kentucky.
 Her parents were Cornelius H. McCartney (nicknamed "Neal") and Bertha C. Schucter McCartney.
 The family was living in Covington, Kenton County, Kentucky in the 1930s but had relocated to Los Angeles at the time of the 1940 census.
 Father Neal was a parts and service manager for automobile dealers.

 Starling then disappears from films and the movie business.
 Patrecia L. McCartney marries George F. Schweiger, Jr. in 1951 ... and begins a new life in San Fernando Valley, California society.
 They reside in Sherman Oaks, California and have a Malibu beach house.
 And Pat Schweiger volunteers for all kinds of charitable events and activities including the support of the Los Angeles Philharmonic Orchestra and the San Francisco Opera.
 The Newspaper Archive website had dozens of articles - many with photos - of Pat Schweigher / Mrs. George F. Schweiger, and most were from the Van Nuys (California) The News newspaper.
-Additional info was found on movie fan magazines, Ancestry.com and the Social Security Death Index (SSDI).
+Additional info was found in movie fan magazines, Ancestry.com and the Social Security Death Index (SSDI).
 And Pat was still buddies with actress Yvonne de Carlo.
 Summaries follow:

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Pat Starling: http://us.imdb.com/name/nm0823397/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Pat Starling: http://us.imdb.com/name/nm0823397/

 A few articles (with photos) are available at Google's Newspaper Archive: